 Berlin Marathon 2019 course strategy

-There are a few things that make a race in Germany different to a race here in the United States.
+There are a few things that make a race in Germany different from a race here in the United States.

-For example water stations are a little further apart (like 1.5 miles ish starting at the 3 miles mark), there will be water, a special sports drink (make sure to try it on the expo) and tea (hot and cold) and later on even coke.
-There are also fruit stations that hand out cut apples and bananas which is find super amazing.
+For example, water stations are a little further apart (like 1.5 miles ish starting at the 3 miles mark), there will be water, a special sports drink (make sure to try it on the expo) and tea (hot and cold) and later on even coke.
+There are also fruit stations that hand out cut apples and bananas which I found super amazing.

 There are cheering zones along the course with bands and spectators – a very tremendous one will be at KM 36 with the adidas runners Berlin and all the other coming from all over the world to cheer on you.
 There are no mile markers, only kilometers and the time will be shown at every kilometer mark.

-One of the major mistakes that happen to runners during a marathon or even a race in general is that they start out too fast.
-So take your time in the beginning of the race and don’t let the excitement and adrenaline take over.
+One of the major mistakes that happen to runners during a marathon or even a race, in general, is that they start out too fast.
+So take your time at the beginning of the race and don’t let the excitement and adrenaline take over.
 Save the energy for later, because 26.2 miles is a long distance where you have to pace yourself well to finish with a happy smile on your face.
 It’s very temping to start fast when you see the famous Siegessäule and all the excitement kicks in.

-Make sure to soak in all the energy from the cheering friends, family and strangers but don’t let it get to you too soon.
+Make sure to soak in all the energy from the cheering friends, family, and strangers but don’t let it get to you too soon.
 There will be a time, most likely around mile 20 (KM 30) when your body needs this extra source of strength both mentally and physically.
-Mile 20 is the official half point in your marathon distance.
+Mile 20 is the official halfway point in your marathon distance.

 No, it’s not at mile 13.1 even though the numbers tell you that.
 Mile 20 is when you should ask yourself, “How do I feel?” – is there more energy left to actually start racing the Berlin Marathon 2018 course right now, or am I in “OMG when is this over mode” already.

-During the New York City Marathon in 2017 I kept telling myself “save it, save it, save it” when my legs wanted to go faster before mile 20.
+During the New York City Marathon in 2018 I kept telling myself “save it, save it, save it” when my legs wanted to go faster before mile 20.
 You’ll thank yourself at the end of the race while crossing the finish line at the Brandenburger Tour when you’ll be one of the runners who are still able to run with a great form, looking good with a big smile all over your face.
+I will be running the Berlin Marathon this year again and I hope to see you all out there.